AntaraChat/Bank_Loan_Defaulter_Case_Study/README.md

 - Charts are neatly formatted including proper chart sizes, annotations(if required) and labelling.
 - Mention the inferences for each of the graphs after thoroughly inspecting them.

-# Final Conclusions:
-- While giving loans, Bank can consider Commercial Associate/State Servant/Student NAME_INCOME_TYPE as they mostly pay back the loan.
-- Bank can also consider Working NAME_INCOME_TYPE in some purposes like 'Buying a new car' ,'Buying a holiday home/land' as they have very small chance of being a defaulter.
-- Though 'Repair' Purpose have higher chance of loan repayment, but they also have highest chance of being a defaulter.
-So, bank should be more cautious in paying the loan for 'Repair' Purpose.
-- Bank can consider giving loan to Housing type - With Parents, as they are likely to give loan payment.
-- Bank should get as many customers for loan with purpose 'Buying a home' and income type State Servant, as they are very likely to pay the loan.